EDJNet/streetnamer/README.md

 output_df <- sn_export_checked(
   gisco_id = current_city,
-  source = "fixed_csv",  # this could be set to database include_image_credits = TRUE, # useful if you plan to use images, but time consuming, as this imp a separate API call unlist = TRUE,  # needs to be set to TRUE for CSV, but better set to FALSE if doing further processing in R
+  source = "fixed_csv",  # this could be set to database include_image_credits = TRUE, # useful if you plan to use images, but time consuming, as this implies a separate API call unlist = TRUE,  # needs to be set to TRUE for CSV, but better set to FALSE if doing further processing in R
   # additional_properties = c("P39", "P509", "P140", "P611", "P411", "P241", "P410", "P97", "P607", "P27", "P172") # this is if you want more properties
   export_folder = "sn_data_export", # here is where you'll find your files if you export them